best color lights for sleep

 An example of the melanopic sensitivity curve superimposed over a full spectrum 2700K light source.

-Inside of your eyes is a special cell called an ipRGC or intrinsically photosensitive retinal ganglion cell.
+Inside your eyes is a special cell called an ipRGC or intrinsically photosensitive retinal ganglion cell.
 These cells detect the blue-green light seen above and tell the body that it’s daytime and to stop producing melatonin.

 This can of course have drastic consequences on our sleep quality, such as insomnia.